SirPepe/ornament/Readme.md

 ```

 Accessors defined with `@attr()` works like all other supported attributes on
-build-in elements.
-Attribute values (which are always strings) get parsed by the
+built-in elements.
+Content attribute values (which are always strings) get
-transformer, which also deals with invalid values in a graceful way (ie without
+parsed by the transformer, which also deals with invalid values in a graceful
-throwing exceptions).
-Values can also be accessed through the accessors, where
+way (ie without throwing exceptions).
+Values can also be accessed through the
-invalid values *are* rejected with exceptions. `@attr()` can *not* be used on
+IDL property's accessor, where invalid values *are* rejected with exceptions.
-private accessors or symbols.
+`@attr()` can *not* be used on private accessors or symbols.

 #### Options for `@attr()`

-- **`as` (string, optional)**: Sets an attribute name different from the accessor's name, similar to how the `class` attribute works for the `className` property on build-in elements.
-If `as` is not set, the attribute's will be equal to the accessor's name.
+- **`as` (string, optional)**: Sets an attribute name different from the accessor's name, similar to how the `class` content attribute works for the `className` IDL attribute on built-in elements.
+If `as` is not set, the content attribute's name will be equal to the accessor's name.
-- **`reflective` (boolean, optional)**: If false, prevents the attribute from updating when the accessor's value changes, similar to how `value` works on `input` elements.
+- **`reflective` (boolean, optional)**: If `false`, prevents the content attribute from updating when the IDL attribute is updated, similar to how `value` works on `input` elements.
 Defaults to true.

 ### `@reactive(options?)`